Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Mathematical reformulation of bi-level optimization model

 \subsubsection{Linearization of nonlinear terms in objective function}

-Note that there is still a nonlinear term $q_j\delta_j$ in the objective function of \ref{Nonlinear_MIP}.
-With the customer model (\ref{customer model}), in which $\mathcal{I}(\delta_j)$ is a convex function, the Lagrangian function can be obtained as shown below:
+There is still a nonlinear term $q_j\delta_j$ in the objective function of Problem~\ref{Nonlinear_MIP}.
+For the customer model Problem~\ref{customer_model}, in which $\mathcal{I}(\delta_j)$ is a convex function, the Lagrangian function can be obtained as shown below:

 The dual function can be obtained as follows\footnote{For convenience, we denote $\phi(\delta_j) = \mathcal{I}_j(\delta_j) +(u_j -q_j - \sigma_j )\delta_j $},